wenqsun/wenqsun/README.md

 ## Research Area
 - 🔭 I’m currently focused on the security and privacy in deep learning, especially in federated learning, including gradient inversion, membership inference attack, backdoor attack and adversarial attack, etc. Besides that, I am also interested in the tradeoff between performance and privacy in federated learning.
 - 🧐 I also do some research about meta reinforcement learning when I was an undergraduate in Nanjing University.
 If you are interested in this area, come and talk with me, I am so glad to learn from you!
-- 🤔 I am surprised with the powerful LLM (ChatGPt, GPT-4, etc.).
+- 🤔 I am surprised with the powerful LLM (ChatGPT, GPT-4, etc.).
 Recently, I start to spare some time to learn LLM and try to do something interesting using GPT APIs.
 Welcome to contact me and brainstorm together!

 ## Publication
 - $\textbf{W. Sun}$, S. Li, Y. Sun, and J. Zhang, “DABS: Data-agnostic backdoor attack at the server in federated learning,” Backdoor Attacks and Defenses in Machine Learning (BANDS) Workshop at ICLR 2023, Kigali, Rwanda, May 2023.